 It’s easy to use.
 During the summer I print and file all the student activity pages, reading assignments, and map work.
-Monday mornings I pull out the appropriate pages, hand them out the the kids, and send them on their way.
+Monday mornings I pull out the appropriate pages, hand them out to the kids and send them on their way.

 Fridays are for discussions.
 And discussions are much more enjoyable when we make cookies and hot chocolate to enjoy while we chat.